dwallener/kh_sandbox/README.md

 # kh_sandbox
 Miscellany

 I started writing this in Python, as that's where I'm most comfortable.
 With the basics done, I rewrote and extended in Java.
 I work on a Macbook, but I don't anticipate any issues running on Linux.
 Running on Windows is completely untested.
+I used version control from the start, so if you really want to see how this was built over time, the version history should be visible to you.

 The (incomplete) python version is executed with: